Taliban Poppy Ban in Afghanistan Leads to 95% Opium Supply Drop: United Nations Report

 Afghanistan is facing a serious humanitarian crisis

-The United Nations Office on Drugs and Crime said the Taliban’s crackdown on the opium poppy industry could have a negative impact on the livelihoods of many Afghans and warned of “humanitarian consequences for many vulnerable rural communities”.
+The United Nations Office on Drugs and Crime said the Taliban’s crackdown on the opium poppy industry might have a negative impact on the livelihoods of many Afghans and warned of “humanitarian consequences for many vulnerable rural communities”.

 Since the Taliban came to power, international aid has decreased and Afghanistan’s humanitarian crisis has worsened.